theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/apocryphon-of-john/text/index.md

       <strong>Nag Hammadi codices</strong> in 1945.
 It is a profound revelatory dialogue between the risen
       Christ and his disciple John, describing the origin of the divine realms, the creation of the demiurge
       <strong>Yaldabaoth</strong>, and the imprisonment of humanity in ignorance.
-      What follows is a sacred rendering of this vision in the scroll format of
+      What follows is a sacred rendering of this vision in the page format of
       <strong>The Gnostic Key</strong> — encoded for gnosis, preserved in the Vault.
     </p>
     <p>